EMT/wildtime-api/app/config/activities.md

 Head outside.
 All you need is a keen pair or eyes.
 Pick a category.
 Try to find 5 different things that fit the category.
 For example find 5 different types of tree, 5 different animals, 5 different insects, or 5 different flowers.
 Snap, draw or write down the things you find.
 Do you know what they are called?
 If not then when you get home look them so that you know for next time.

 <a href="http://www.botanicalkeys.co.uk/flora/content/SEARCH.ASP">Identify flowers at Botanical Keys</a>.

+Thanks to Society of the British Isles (Botanical Keys Flora Search)

 ### Microscopic Animal Walk